 We segmented fees by the type of research offered, including fundamental research, economic research and primary research, as well as more specialized offerings such as technical analysis, quantitative analysis, policy research, short ideas, industry-level research and alternative data.
 The study also estimated payments by region and average payments by research service, such as financial models or custom surveys.

 Participants were asked to describe their fee structures.
 The survey also included questions about the types of fee structures used and their contribution to buy-side client revenues.
-Respondents also explained the research services associated with their minimum and maximum research payments.
+Respondents also explained the research services associated with their minimum and maximum research payments, which added supplemental information about fee structures.

 We analyzed the variety of fee structures being used by survey respondents which range from subscription pricing to price taking, including consulting fees, menu pricing, project pricing and variable fees for high touch services.
 In most cases, research firms used more than one fee structure.
 We examined the impact of fee structures on revenues and which structures generated higher or lower fees.
 By cross-referencing average client revenues and maximum client revenues to the estimates of fee structure contributions to revenue provided by the survey respondents, we derived dollar amounts associated with each fee structure covered.